gras64/notification-skill/README.md

                             {'skill': 'testskill'}))
 ```
 ## configuration
-you can turn off the acustic notification and adjust the standard timer for notifications
+you can turn off the acustic notification and adjust the standard timer for notifications. you can also use autoplay. if you then make a request, the notice will appear

 ## Credits
 gras64